 From the very beginning of humanity’s creation, however, God—being God—was fully aware that humanity would succumb to sin for various reasons—and He devised a remedy for sin before humanity was ever created.
 God the Son, Jesus, would—when the fullness of time came—become a God-man and sacrifice Himself as a fully efficacious propitiation (complete and full “payment”) for all the sins of all humanity.
 On one occasion, John the Baptizer pointed to Jesus and exclaimed: “There is the Lamb of God that takes away the sins of the world!”
 You must answer for yourself whether or not Jesus did, in fact, do that.
 Jesus did all that is necessary for God to redeem, restore, and reconcile all humanity to Himself!

 Now let’s just very briefly examine the nature of that full salvation Jesus provided for all humanity.
 On April 12, 27 A.D., on a craggy hill on the outskirts of the city of Jerusalem, Israel, Jesus the God-man died at 3: 00 p.m. on a cruel Roman cross, after asking his Father to forgive his murderers and then releasing his spirit to God.
 His death paid the penalty for all humanity’s sin.
-Exactly 72 hours later on Saturday April 15th at 3: 00 p.m., Jesus was brought back from the realm of the dead by the power of God’s Spirit.
+Exactly 72 hours later on Saturday April 15th at 3: 00 p.m., Jesus was brought back from the realm of the dead by the power of God the Spirit.
 That event released humanity from the power of sin and death.
-When Jesus returns to earth to establish and usher in his Kingdom, that event will release humanity from the presence of sin.
+When Jesus returns to earth to consummate his Kingdom, that event will release humanity from the presence of sin.
 Sin shall be no more!

 That brings us back to an aspect of the tri-une nature of God.
 When Jesus was on the cross, Holy Spirit was fully present in Jesus, as was the Father in accomplishing God’s purposes for humanity.
 Since the cross-event, Holy Spirit’s major work has been to inexorably put into effect in every human all Jesus accomplished for them by his birth, life, death, resurrection, and return to heaven.
 He will not cease that work until it is completed in every human.
 Holy Spirit makes the intentions of Father and Son on the cross a reality among sinful humanity.
 He is the important part of the Trinity bringing about and accomplishing whole-person salvation for all humanity.